bear-rsg/4m-association/themes/elegant/documentation/content/Connecting With Your Readers/social-profiles-sidebar-svg.md

 )
 ```

-If `title` is defined then it is used to populate title attribute of the link.title: (.*)
+If `title` is defined then it is used to populate title attribute of the link.
-date: 2021-03-31

-date: 2021-03-30

 1. `Calendar`
 1. `Email`